-THE 2030 WRG APPROACH: ACT
+THE WRG Approach: Act

-2030 WRG's partnerships gain their strength from the fact that they are voluntary.
+WRG's partnerships gain their strength from the fact that they are voluntary.
 When invited by a country or state, we bring the full focus of our lean organization and network of resources to bear upon the most pressing water challenges that governments face at home and outside their borders.
-By asking the hard questions, we help officials arrive at solutions tailored to meet the specific needs of the people affected and on their own timetable.
+By asking the hard questions, we help officials arrive at solutions tailored to meet the specific needs of the people affected and on their own timetable. involve assessing the relative benefits to be derived from water use depending upon how different sectors allocate it.
+A third approach might examine the extent of water-related risks, weaknesses, vulnerabilities or threats a country faces.